Elbit Imaging: History

-In 2005 Elscint, which was the first Israeli company to be listed on NASDAQ in 1972, was delisted and became a wholly owned subsidiary of Elbit Medical Imaging.
+In 2005.
+Elscint, which was the first Israeli company to be listed on the then-recently established National Association of Securities Dealers Automated Quotation System (NASDAQ) in 1972, was acquired by Elbit Medical Imaging.
 At that time, Elscint was no longer engaged in its original medical imaging equipment activities.

 On November 1, 2006, Plaza Centers N.V., an indirect subsidiary of Elbit Imaging, was listed on the London Stock Exchange.
 The Company raised approximately £166 million of gross proceeds and its shares are traded under the ticker "PLAZ".
 On October 19, 2007 Plaza Centers N.V.s shares were also listed on the Warsaw Stock Exchange under the ticker "PLZ".